python/devguide/triaging.rst

 accepted
     Submitted patch was applied, still needs verifying (for example by watching the `buildbots <http://www.python.org/dev/buildbot/>`_) that
     everything went fine.
-Then the resolution will turn to *fixed* and the status to *closed*. duplicate
+At that point the resolution should be set to *fixed* and the status changed to *closed*. duplicate
     Duplicate of another issue; should have the Superseder field filled out. fixed